 - 2 weeks in Ecuador

 Students will be registered in 1.0 credits at the third-year level.

 The school will commence with a pre-departure seminar series that examines the politics, history and cultural meaning of sustainability, Indigenous identity and experiential learning in the Andean context.
 This will be followed by an 18-day field visit, in which students will live and engage in local case studies in Quito (the national capital), Intag, Amazonia and Chimborazo, the latter of which are areas that are experiencing profound environmental and socio-economic transformation resulting from processes of urbanization, agricultural intensification, mining, deforestation, and climate change.
-Through lectures, seminars, readings, and participatory field visits, the course will provide an opportunity to engage in critical discussions about the nature of sustainability and development in one of the world’s most ecologically-fragile regions.
+Through lectures, seminars, readings and participatory field visits, the course will provide an opportunity to engage in critical discussions about the nature of sustainability and development in one of the world’s most ecologically-fragile regions.
 By focusing particularly on highland ecosystems and local/Indigenous perspectives (sumak kawsay), it will offer critical insights into the challenge of understanding and sustaining livelihoods in this rapidly changing socio-ecological context.

 Students should budget for the following:

 - Tuition and fees at the University of Guelph for 1.0 credits

 - The Ecuador Field School fee: approximately $4,900 which covers the following in Ecuador - accommodations, all meals, all transportation in-country, admission fees for venues.
 This amount is subject to change based on the fluctuating exchange rate.

 - Mandatory travel health and emergency insurance through the company Guard Me ($1.65 / day)